cdjohnnatha/houston-errors/README.md

-# Houston "we have a problem"
+# Houston-Errors "we have a problem"
 The Houston creates http errors (is also used to create custom errors) in a node application.
 The idea is to centralize all errors in a function, have a easy access to default http errors getting code, string and name, show in console and the best, given you a freedom  to handle the errors as you want.
 It also have an option to handle errors from [Sequelize](http://docs.sequelizejs.com/) pattern.

 [![Code style: airbnb](https://img.shields.io/badge/code%20style-airbnb-blue.svg?style=flat-square)](https://github.com/airbnb/javascript)